slak44/proiect-pm/idea.md

 ideas:
-- RFID tag on phone to auto-unlock PC
 - remote PC control using IR remote, talk with serial
 - controllables:
   - desk lights (w/ switch as manual override)